Bnqtrep/Amber-AI/README.md

 👌😂😘😘💕🤣🏀

-Next naigate to the folder and open it with terminal
+Clone the repo and naigate to the folder and open it with terminal
 ## then run
 - python gui.py